Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Train Scheduling Problem

 \subsection{Flatland Simulator}

-The Flatland Simulator is two-dimensional simplified grid environment that allows for faster and diverse experimentation in TSP.
-Flatland does not only reduce the complexity of the full physical simulation, but also provides an easy-to-use interface to test novel approaches for the TSP \cite{mohanty2020flatland}.

-Agents are tasked with efficiently navigating trains from start to finish, with the complexity of tasks escalating as the grid expands and more trains are added.

-The score is computed based on the successful routing of trains to their destinations and the completion of scenarios, where all trains within an environment reach their respective endpoints, testing their strategies for effective train scheduling and rescheduling under varying conditions.
+The Flatland Simulator is a two-dimensional simplified grid environment that allows for faster and diverse experimentation in TSP.
+Flatland provides an easy-to-use interface to test novel approaches for the TSP \cite{mohanty2020flatland}.
+Agents are tasked with efficiently navigating trains from start to finish.
+The score is computed based on the successful routing of trains to their destinations and the completion of scenarios, where all trains within an environment reach their respective endpoints.